igordejanovic/remark-compose/README.md

 full output name is created by adding the base name of the input and '.html' extension.

-Each rule may contains arbitrary number of additional parameters to the template.
-E.g. in previous example we use it for `title` and `custom_param`.
+Each rule may contains arbitrary number of additional parameters.
+Rule parameters will override global parameters. `template` parameter is used to define Jinja2 template which shall be used for output file generation.
+Usually we have the same template for all rules and we shall define it globally.

-These params will be passed to template context.
+All parameters, either rule level or global level are passed to the template context so you can reference them from the template.
+E.g. in the previous example we use it for `title` and `custom_param`.

-In `myconf.rconf` specify path to HTML template.
-The content of `.md` files will be rendered at the place of `{{content}}` tag inside HTML template.
+The content of input `.md` files will be rendered at the place of `{{content}}` tag inside HTML template.

 For example, HTML template might look like: